BXING2/natural-language-processing/QuestionAnswering/README.md

 When using the finetuned model to generate answers, the prompt takes the following format:
 > \<Context\> + {Context} + \<Question\> + {Question} + \<Answer\>

+The \<Context\>, \<Question\> and \<Answer\> are newly added tokens to help seperate the context, question and answer.
+Also, the special tokens including bos, eos, unk, and pad are specified.
+Thus, the embedding layer is also finetuned due to the introduction of these new tokens.

 ## Evaluation
 <img src="figures/train_valid_loss.png" height="300" /> <img src="figures/train_valid_acc.png" height="300" />